-In 2014, we estimate that North Carolina households led by undocumented immigrants earned more than \$4.6 billion in income.
-Of that, they paid an estimated \$309.2 million in federal taxes.
-They also contributed almost \$338 million directly to the Social Security program through taxes on their individual wages.
-North Carolina's undocumented immigrants also made an important impact through their state and local tax contributions-money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
-We estimate that North Carolina's undocumented immigrants paid more than \$201.8 million in state and local taxes in 2014.
+In 2014, we estimate that New Mexico households led by undocumented immigrants earned almost \$1.1 billion in income.
+Of that, they paid an estimated \$83.2 million in federal taxes.
+They also contributed more than \$69.3 million directly to the Social Security program through taxes on their individual wages.
+New Mexico's undocumented immigrants also made an important impact through their state and local tax contributions money that many localities use to pay for police forces, public education, and city services like garbage collection and recycling.
+We estimate that New Mexico's undocumented immigrants paid almost \$49 million in state and local taxes in 2014.

 Giving legal status to undocumented immigrants would increase their access to a variety of public benefits resulting in potentially higher costs for federal, state, and local governments.
 But because legalization is expected to raise the earning power of undocumented immigrants and give them access to a wider array of jobs and educational opportunities, it would have the opposite effect as well, potentially allowing them to spend more as consumers and pay more in taxes each year.
-Provisions within immigration reform requiring that undocumented immigrants pay any back taxes before normalizing their status would temporarily boost U.S. tax revenues still further.
+Provisions within immigrants pay any back taxes before normalizing their status would temporarily boost U.S. tax revenues still further.

-But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in North Carolina have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
-We estimate that 86.4 percent of the state's undocumented population has been in the United States for five or more years.
-More than 52.8 percent speak English well, very well, or fluently.
+But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in New Mexico have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
+We estimate that 90 percent of the state's undocumented population has been in the United States for five or more years.
+More than 53.6 percent speak English well, very well, or fluently.
 Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.
 The labor market outcomes and educational levels of their children increase with time as well.